Bhutan Planning Guide

 If you wish to extend your stay or if you are visiting areas that require special permits, get them at the Immigration office Thimphu.
 Again, the office is closed on Bhutanese public holiday and on weekends.
 If you have planned your stay via a travel agency they will take care of all the permits.
 We planned it with Bhutan Yul Happy Trip Advisor.

-Go Independent or via an agent?
+Go to Bhutan Independent or via an agent?

 If you follow my journey on Instagram you know I am an independent solo traveller.
 I cringe at the thought of going on a planned trip.
 Having someone handover an itinerary to follow is my worst travel nightmare!
 So when I realised that the only way to move freely around Bhutan was to have a driver and a guide I was in two minds.
 But, our tickets were already booked and I had made up my mind to visit Bhutan.
 So there was no going back.